CSCfi/csc-user-guide/csc-overrides/assets/snippets/rahtibeta_announcement.md

 !!! warning-label

-    *This version of Rahti is deprecated.* The projects need to be migrated from Rahti Beta platform to the new Rahti production platform by September 2024.
-Please consult the [migration guide](/cloud/rahtibeta/rahti-migration/) for more information.
+    *This version of Rahti is deprecated.* The projects need to be migrated from Rahti 1 platform to the new Rahti 2 production platform by September 2024.
+Please consult the [migration guide](/cloud/rahti/rahti-migration/) for more information.